asmodehn/sdlut/AML/doc/README.txt

 2) Development help |
 ---------------------

 - One might consider looking at pygame, the SDL wrapping for python.
 Good samples of code...
-One part should be in SDLWrap (only wrapping SDL), the other part should be in AML(more high level, like 2d engine, etc.)
+- check the possiblity to use other existing software output for game contents, like TileStudio, Mappy, etc.

 --------------------------
 Libraries for the future ?
 --------------------------

 Considering SDL2.0 docs, there are annex librairies we will have to manage in the future

+The SDL Standard libs will be wrapped in the RAGE::SDL part.
+The rest of it will be done in AML.

 SDL_draw
 SDL_ttf